 USC removes outside speakers and honorees from 2024 commencement

-The University of Southern California is removing outside speakers and honorees from this year's graduation ceremony after a controversial decision to ban the university's valedictorian from delivering her commencement speech.
+The University of Southern California is removing outside speakers and honorees from next month's graduation ceremony after a controversial decision to ban the university's valedictorian from delivering her commencement speech.

 "To keep the focus on our graduates, we are redesigning the commencement program," USC said in a statement Friday afternoon.